Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Florida Atlantic Performance Insights

-- The Owls are outscoring opponents by 16.8 points per game with a +134 scoring differential overall.
-They put up 83.9 points per game (36th in college basketball) and allow 67.1 per outing (96th in college basketball).
+- The Owls outscore opponents by 16.8 points per game (scoring 83.9 points per game to rank 36th in college basketball while allowing 67.1 per outing to rank 96th in college basketball) and have a +134 scoring differential overall.

-- Florida Atlantic wins the rebound battle by 5.9 boards on average.
-It collects 35.4 rebounds per game, which ranks 89th in college basketball, while its opponents pull down 29.5 per contest.
+- Florida Atlantic ranks 89th in college basketball at 35.4 rebounds per game.
+That's 5.9 more than the 29.5 its opponents average.

-- Florida Atlantic knocks down 8.9 three-pointers per game (67th in college basketball) while shooting 38.4% from deep (37th in college basketball).
-It is making 1.9 more threes per outing than its opponents, who drain 7 per game while shooting 32%.
+- Florida Atlantic makes 8.9 three-pointers per game (67th in college basketball), 1.9 more than its opponents (7).
+It is shooting 38.4% from deep (37th in college basketball) while allowing opponents to shoot 32%.

-- The Owls average 107 points per 100 possessions on offense (16th in college basketball), and allow 85.6 points per 100 possessions (88th in college basketball).
+- The Owls average 107 points per 100 possessions on offense (16th in college basketball), and give up 85.6 points per 100 possessions (88th in college basketball).

-- Florida Atlantic has committed 10.3 turnovers per game (66th in college basketball play), 1.8 fewer than the 12.1 it forces on average (184th in college basketball).
+- Florida Atlantic has committed 1.8 fewer turnovers per game than its opponents, averaging 10.3 (66th in college basketball action) while forcing 12.1 (185th in college basketball).

 Illinois Performance Insights

 - The Fighting Illini have a +133 scoring differential, topping opponents by 19.0 points per game.
-They're putting up 77.6 points per game, 125th in college basketball, and are giving up 58.6 per contest to rank seventh in college basketball.
+They're putting up 77.6 points per game, 125th in college basketball, and are allowing 58.6 per outing to rank seventh in college basketball.

-- The 45.3 rebounds per game Illinois accumulates rank first in the nation, 14.2 more than the 31.1 its opponents collect.
+- Illinois is first in the country at 45.3 rebounds per game.
+That's 14.2 more than the 31.1 its opponents average.

-- Illinois connects on 3.2 more threes per game than the opposition, 8.3 (105th in college basketball) compared to its opponents' 5.1.

-- Illinois has committed four more turnovers than its opponents, averaging 12.7 (242nd in college basketball) while forcing 8.7 (352nd in college basketball).
+- Illinois has lost the turnover battle by four per game, committing 12.7 (242nd in college basketball) while forcing 8.7 (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.